 What impacts Readiness?

 Keeping your body well recovered and ready to train will positively influence your rate of perceived exertion.
 If you don’t support your body’s recovery, you’ll feel sore, and workouts will feel a lot harder to tackle.
-As mentioned above, the RPE measurement is part of your injury risk and status calculations and can directly impact Readiness.
+In addition, as mentioned above, the RPE measurement is part of your injury risk and status calculations and can directly impact Readiness.

 1. Training Habits.
 The best thing you can do to get your body ready to train is to adopt habits that support recovery and injury prevention.

 Do a good warm-up.
 An excellent dynamic warm-up will prime the body for additional workload.
-You’ll be able to work longer and harder.
+As a result, you’ll be able to work longer and harder.

 Try to cool down.
 An active cooldown will ensure you gradually reduce your effort.